More women have joined Germany's executive boards — but not many | DW | 27.10.2021

 And it's not only women who fall by the wayside.
 People who completed their studies in former East German states made up only 2% of the board members this year, up from 1% the year before.

-The state of affairs in Germany is the exception, not the rule, among its peers.
-In an international comparison of the 30 leading companies in each country's most important stock index, the UK, Sweden and France all have more women in management positions than Germany.
+The state of affairs in Germany is the exception, not the rule, among similar countries.
+In an international comparison of the 30 leading companies in each country's most important stock index, the United Kingdom, Sweden and France all have more women in management positions than Germany.
 Executive boards with at least two women have long been the norm in these countries.

-The US is leading the way when it comes to gender parity among management.
-Gender parity is achieved when the underrepresented group makes up a 40% share of the board, according to the AllBright Stiftung report.
+The United States is leading the way when it comes to gender parity among management.
+Gender parity is achieved when the underrepresented group makes up a 40% share of the board, according to the AllBright Foundation report.

 In the US and France, 97% and 83% of large companies, respectively, have multiple women on their boards.
-In Germany, the figure is only 23%.
+In Germany, that figure is only 23%.

 While in the US all 30 companies on the prominent Dow Jones stock index have female executives, four of Germany's top 30 companies still have boards made up entirely of men.